-All sessions are delivered by trained British Red Cross educators.
+All workshops are delivered by trained British Red Cross educators.
 They have a great deal of experience in humanitarian and first aid education.

 What equipment do I need?

-You can join in on a computer, tablet or smartphone.
+If joining a digital workshop, you can join in on a computer, tablet or smartphone.
 You may benefit from the larger screen on a computer if you have one available.
-Red Cross in your classroom has different requirements.
-Please contact firstname.lastname@example.org if you are unsure.
+Please contact firstname.lastname@example.org if you would like more information. .

 What platform do you use to deliver?

-We currently use zoom to deliver our sessions.
-We can provide the Red Cross in your classroom workshop over Teams if that is preferred.
+We currently use Zoom or Teams to deliver our workshops.
 We are exploring other platforms.
 Please mention at time of booking if you use another video conferencing software.
-Need help with Zoom?
-Click here to download our Zoom how to guide

-It depends on the type of session you are joining.
-Adult sessions typically last between 60-90 minutes and Youth are around 60 minutes.
+Youth workshops typically last around 60 minutes.
 If you have special requirements, please get in touch, and we can discuss them with you.

 What kind of things will I learn?

-What you learn will depend on the session you attend.
+What you learn will depend on the workshop you attend.
 Our educators have specific learning outcomes for each class.

 What can I do to prepare?

 No preparation is required, just make sure your surrounding environment is quiet so you can hear and contribute.
-You may wish to download our free first aid app from your app store.
+We will send you a ‘getting the most out of your workshops’ ahead of your workshop.

 Where can I find out more information?

-We have a range of first aid resources on our website, which freely are available to anyone that wishes to learn key life saving skills to use in an emergency.
+We have a range of first aid resources on our website, which freely are available to anyone that wishes to learn key skills to use in a first aid emergency.

 With the British Red Cross apps - you’re only two taps away from learning how to help someone in a first aid emergency.
-These are free to download for your app store, letting you learn simple first aid skills at a time to suit you.
+These are free to download, letting you learn simple first aid skills at a time to suit you.